kshetline/tubular_time/README.md

 static getDstSymbol(dstOffsetSeconds: number): string;
 ```

-This method returns a list of available IANA timezone names in a structured form, grouped by standard UTC offset and Daylight Saving Time offset (if any), e.g. '+02:00', '-05:00§', etc. The "MISC" timezones, and the various IANA "Etc" timezones, are filtered out:
+This method returns a list of available IANA timezone names in a structured form, grouped by standard UTC offset and Daylight Saving Time offset (if any), e.g. `+02:00`, `-05:00§`, etc. The “MISC” timezones, and the various IANA “Etc” timezones, are filtered out:

 ```typescript
 export interface OffsetsAndZones {